-Remark 2 Convergence of the Magnus expansion, in the finite dimensional case is only guaranteed for sufficiently small time steps (Moan & Niesen 2008).
+Remark 3 Convergence of the Magnus expansion, in the finite dimensional case is only guaranteed for sufficiently small time steps (Moan & Niesen 2008).
 In principle, this becomes problematic when we consider Magnus expansions of undiscretised and unbounded operators.
+An extension to bounded operators on an infinite-dimensional Hilbert space was done by (Casas 2007).

-Rigorous analysis in the context of PDEs, such as the Schrödinger equation has been carried out by (Hochbruck & Lubich 2002) who show that when Magnus expansions of unbounded operators are considered in a formal sense, the concrete methods based on these approaches do demonstrate the expected order of convergence.
+Rigorous analysis in the context of the Schrödinger equation, which features an unbounded operator, has been carried out by (Hochbruck & Lubich 2002) who show that when Magnus expansions of unbounded operators are considered in a formal sense, the concrete methods based on these approaches do demonstrate the expected order of convergence.